Laser Skin Resurfacing Treatment

 Dermabrasion removes the outer layer of skin by a rotary sanding tool.
 It is often best used for scars and fine lines of the upper lip.
 It is usually used in segments of the face rather than doing the entire face as we often do with the laser.
 The healing process is usually faster than with laser and the crusting of the face is usually gone within less than one week.* Again, makeup may need to be used for an extended period of time.
 Microdermabrasion is a milder form of Dermabrasion where crystals are blown against the skin and then suctioned away.
 It can be compared to a mild “sand-blasting” effect.
 Multiple treatments are usually needed but there is no downtime for the healing process.*

 There are many types of chemical peels that can be utilized to improve the face.
-These are excellent for resolving pigment changes in the skin with a 3 to 5 day healing process.
-This is a TCA or trichloracetic acid treatment which can be combined with other chemicals as needed depending on the needs of the patient.
+These are excellent for resolving pigment changes in the skin with a 3 to 5 day healing process.* This is a TCA or trichloracetic acid treatment which can be combined with other chemicals as needed depending on the needs of the patient.
 Even this peel may be used in different strengths to accurately respond to the individual patient’s needs.
-We generally perform a 20% or 35% peel.
+We generally perform a 20 percent or 35 percent peel.
 Stronger peels may be performed with a “Baker’s” formula of phenol and Croton oil but this is used much less frequently now because of the risks associated with it.
 Milder glycolic acid peels may be performed with minimal healing but do not go as deeply or give as dramatic an effect as the deeper peels or other resurfacing techniques.

 These techniques are all individualized to the patient and should be used in conjunction with a good home skin care program such as “Synergistic Skin Care Program” utilized at